 Daytime Technical Programs

 Adults without high school diplomas (or with a GED) may apply for free training in daytime technical programs.
 Tuition is charged to adults with a high school diploma and non-Vermont residents.
 Call (802) 382-1004 for more information or to apply.
-Fall semester starts August 27, 2014.
+Fall semester registration is open now.

-* * * * * *
+* * * * * * *